the-collab-lab/smart-shopping-list-deprecated/README.md

 ### Code formatting

-We're using [Prettier](https://prettier.io/) to format our code before every commit, this is done automatically and will not affect the way you work!
+We’re using [Prettier](https://prettier.io/) to format our code before every commit, this is done automatically and will not affect the way you work!
-If you're curious, here's the PR that adds this feature https://github.com/the-collab-lab/smart-shopping-list/pull/30
+If you’re curious, here’s the PR that adds this feature https://github.com/the-collab-lab/smart-shopping-list/pull/30

 ## ↓↓↓ create-react-app boilerplate ↓↓↓